10 facts for buying coffee for the Office

 Coffee beans older than 60 days typically become oily and should be thrown away.

-Oily coffee beans cause problems with small grinders installed inside of Automatic coffee machines - the oil causes a gum-like build-up that causes ground coffee to adhere - so you end up with a rancid gloop of yucky stuff that taints all the cups of coffee prepared on the machine until it is professionally cleaned.
+Oily coffee beans cause problems with small grinders installed inside Automatic coffee machines - the oil causes a gum-like buildup that causes ground coffee to adhere.

 6. Cycle your packs of coffee beans according to the Roast Date - use the oldest first.

-It might sound stupid, but it is very common for office and cafe users to just put the newly arrived packs of beans at the front of the cupboard, whilst the existing older packs remain at the back.
+It is common for office and cafe users to just put the newly arrived packs of beans at the front of the cupboard, whilst the existing older coffee packs remain at the back.

-When the day finally arrives for these older packs to be used - they are dead ! no flavor, just weak, bitter brews.
+When the day finally arrives for these older coffee packs - they are dead!
+No flavour, just weak, bitter brews.

 7. Coffee beans tipped into the machine's bean hopper will go stale